 - Check playgrounds where your children play.
-Look for age-appropriate equipment and hazards, such as rusted or broken equipment and dangerous surfaces.
+Look for hazards, such as rusted or broken equipment and dangerous surfaces.
 Report any hazards to the school or appropriate local office.

 - Teach children that pushing, shoving or crowding while on the playground can be dangerous.

 - Dress appropriately for the playground.
 Remove necklaces, purses, scarves or clothing with drawstrings that can get caught on equipment and pose a strangulation hazard.
 Even helmets can be dangerous on a playground, so save those for bikes.

 - Little kids can play differently than big kids.
 It is important to have a separate play area for children under 5.

 Choose the Right Play Area Based on Your Child’s Age

 - Ensure that children use age-appropriate playground equipment.
 Separate play areas for children under 5 should be available and maintained.

 - For babies who are learning to walk, the play area should have a smooth and easy surface to walk on.

 - If your baby has fairly good head control and can sit up with support (usually around 9 months old), give the baby (bucket-shaped) swings a try.

 Ensure Safe Surfacing Beneath and Surrounding Playground Equipment